 2 cups mozzarella cheese

-• Repeat with another layer of meat sauce, the remaining pasta, and the remaining ricotta, and ½ cup mozzarella.
+• Repeat with another layer of meat sauce, the remaining pasta, the remaining ricotta, and ½ cup mozzarella.
+Spread the remaining meat sauce over the top.

 • Cover and cook on high for 1½-2 hours or on low for 2-4 hours.
+At the lower end of the cook time, check to make sure the pasta isn't getting mushy.

 • Top with remaining mozzarella cheese.

-• Serve with grated parmesan and fresh basil, if desired.
+• Serve with grated Parmesan and fresh basil, if desired.

-Grated Parmesan cheese, Fresh basil
+grated Parmesan cheese, fresh basil

 Calories: 598kcalCarbohydrates: 52gProtein: 28gFat: 31gSaturated Fat: 13gPolyunsaturated Fat: 3gMonounsaturated Fat: 13gCholesterol: 81mgSodium: 1307mgPotassium: 810mgFiber: 4gSugar: 7gVitamin A: 883IUVitamin C: 11mgCalcium: 253mgIron: 3mg